Elke Büdenbender

-Elke Büdenbender (born 14 January 1962) is a German jurist, and, since 1995, the wife of Frank-Walter Steinmeier, the current President of Germany.
+Elke Büdenbender (born 14 January 1962) is a German former judge.
+She is also the wife of Frank-Walter Steinmeier, the current President of Germany.

 Early life

 Büdenbender attended intermediate secondary school in Siegen, after which she trained as an industrial clerk at a company in the machine building industry in Siegen.
 In 1982 she attended Siegerland College in Siegen and then worked as a clerk at a logistics company.
 In 1985, she began her degree in law at Justus Liebig University in Giessen, where she passed her first state law examination in 1991.

 Career

 From 1987, Büdenbender worked as a student assistant and later as a research assistant to Professor Brun-Otto Bryde at the Chair of Public Law.
 She completed her practical legal training at Hanover Regional Court in 1994, when she passed her second state law examination.

 Thereafter, Büdenbender worked as a judge at Hanover Administrative Court.
-She has been a judge at Berlin Administrative Court since 2000.
-She is currently on long-term leave in order to devote her time to being the first lady.
+From 2000, she was a judge at the Berlin Administrative Court.
+From 2017 to 2022, she was on long-term leave during her husband's first term as president in order to devote her time to being the first lady.
+From 2022 to 2025, she returned to the court again before retiring.